Mahurangi Magazine logo

 Subeditors have it easy, compared to self-subeditors.
 Subeditors might toil at the absolute coal face, but they do so with an immense advantage over the author and editor, in that they are reading with a fresh set of eyes.
 The author–subeditor shoulders all the care and all the responsibility, of implementing the rules of a publication’s style guide.

 Style guides exist, primarily, to help achieve consistency throughout a publication.
-Newspaper style guides, generally, dumb down; other mastheads adhere to positively archaic styles—The New Yorker famously, insists upon the diaeretisationcoined, of course, from diaeresis coöperate serenely indifferent to a world long since inured to thrall of pronouncing the word coop-erate.
-Some readers—possibly most—may find this style guide irksomely idiosyncratic.
-The earnest intention, however, is for Light the Fuse to read agreeably as is conscionable.
-Coöperate/cooperate, cooperate or would demand massive brain rewiring, but given the existential imperative for co operation, perhaps, with the heft of the The New Yorker behind it and fuse-lighting…
+Newspaper style guides, generally, dumb down; other mastheads adhere to positively archaic styles—The New Yorker famously, insists upon the distracting diaeretisationcoined, of course, from diaeresis coöperate, serenely indifferent to a world long since inured to thrall of pronouncing the word coop-erate.
+Some readers—possibly most—may find the fruits of this style guide distastfully idiosyncratic.
+The earnest intention, however, is for Light the Fuse to read agreeably as is conscionable, but nor can the opportunity to explore typographic tools to further the cause.
+Renderings such as cooperate, cooperate, cooperate would demand extensive brain rewiring.
+Given the unprecedented existential imperative for global cooperation, fuse-lighting—particularly with the considerable heft of WebKit and The New Yorker behind it, doing the latter no small favour into the bargain—could be boosted with a freshly forged soft-hyphenating ligature, oo, invoked by simply typing oO.

 Although the following guide is listed alphabetically, the styling of the two names in common use for the multi-island nation state of Aotearoa officially known as New Zealand is given pole position: